How does a pellet-smoked turkey with crispy skin and maple flavors sound? Heavenly delicious, we bet.

 Pro Tips for Getting the Best Flavor

 - Choose the wood pellets with taste in mind.
-Pellets add flavor to the meat, and turkey isn’t good with everything.
+Wood pellets add flavor to the meat, and turkey isn’t good with everything.
 For example, we’d avoid oak and opt for something like apple flavor instead.

 - Use a meat thermometer.
-The best way to tell if smoked turkeys are ready is by using an instant-read thermometer.
-Breast meat is cooked when it reaches a temperature of 165℉, and dark meat is cooked when it reaches 175℉.
+The best way to tell if smoked turkeys are ready is by using an instant-read meat thermometer.
+Turkey breast meat is cooked when it reaches a temperature of 165 degrees F, and dark meat is cooked when it reaches 175 degrees F.

 - Use a drip pan.
-Place it underneath the grill grates if possible to catch dripping juice.
+Place it underneath the grill grates if possible to catch dripping juice while cook turkey on the pellet smoker.

-How to Smoke a Turkey on a Pellet Grill: Takeaway
+How to Smoke Turkey on Pellet Grills: Takeaway

-If you’re going to smoke a turkey, use the best pellet smoker.
+If you’re going to smoke turkeys, use the best pellet smoker.
 Pellet smoking is just perfect because it gives you a lot of control over temperature.

 Consistent temperature is critical here because a whole turkey consists of both dark and light meat, and the two should be cooked at different temperatures.

-This just adds to our point: use a meat thermometer to check the internal temperature of your turkey regularly during smoking.
+This just adds to our point: use a meat thermometer to check the internal temperature of your turkey regularly while using a pellet smoker like the Traeger pellet grill.